ethannguyens/ctm/README.md

 ### Unit tests
 For the demonstration used both **TDD** and **BDD** in this project.
 For the server side I use **TDD**.
 On the client side - `React` namely I used BDD
-  *  All tests are written in ES6 and are transpiled before running
+  *  All tests are written in ES6 and are transpiled before running.
-  * `nock` is used to mock HTTP request
+  * `nock` is used to mock HTTP request.
-  * `enzyme` is to help assert, manipulate, and traverse react components
+  * `enzyme` is to help assert, manipulate, and traverse react components.
-  * `mocha` as test runner
+  * `mocha` as test runner.
-  * `jsdom` is used to construct the fake DOM
+  * `jsdom` is used to construct the fake DOM.
-  * `expect` and native node `asser` are used for assertions
+  * `expect` and native node `asser` are used for assertions.

 ### Future Improvements
 Due to the time scale of this project, these following improvements can be made: